Rethinking risk tolerance

 Finding comfort across the spectrum

 Annuities are designed to help you achieve your retirement savings goals and provide future income.
-By insulating you from major financial risks like stock market losses or outliving your money, they could be part of a solution that helps you stay in your financial comfort zone.
+By helping insulate you from major financial risks like stock market losses or outliving your money, they could be part of a solution that helps you stay in your financial comfort zone.
 In this chart, you’ll see how different kinds of annuities are mapped along a risk spectrum.
 The left side of the spectrum is the most conservative.
 Anyone with the highest tolerance for risk may feel comfortable at the far right.

 Diving deeper into annuity options